josepholim/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a note from a contact.
+1. User requests to delete an existing note from a contact.
-2. KeepInTouch deletes the note from the contact.
+2. KeepInTouch deletes the specified note from the contact.

     Use case ends.